‘My baby’s dying. Can you help?

 ‘We took care of the medical needs of the Moi people up until 2016,’ said Carolyn.
 ‘It was nerve-wracking at times, wondering if we were helping them properly with their medical needs.
 But we’ve been very thankful that that responsibility has been lifted off our shoulders.’

-Today, there’s a clinic in the Moi village—and an elementary school.
+Today, there’s a clinic in the Moi village—and a primary school.
 There are Christian nurses, and teachers.
 An airstrip, completed in 2008, opened the doors for all of this.

 'MAF is not only bringing our food supplies but also mosquito nets that we can give to the people.
 Everything we need MAF is providing for us in a very, very good, efficient way.’
 Stephen Crockett